UNESCO World Heritage site

 In fact, there are only two cars on the entire island: An ambulance and the mayor’s official car.
 There is little desire among residents to change that, as cars would hardly fit with the island’s identity.
 The island is also small and safe enough for people to travel by foot at all times, using donkeys for transportation.
 If you need to get anywhere fast, there are boat taxis that can easily do 50 knots, or more, depending on the owner’s purchasing power and mechanical skills.

 The best restaurants are located along the seaside of Lamu Town, and in the international tourist hotels.
 Only very few places serve alcohol, at least officially.
 Most restaurants have “apple juice”, though.
 That is, beer in a glass, but no bottle on the table.
 Everywhere is an opportunity to enjoy traditional Swahili food – mostly seafood, seasoned with exciting spice mixes.
 The price level is very reasonable too, so by all means, indulge!

 Booking a hotel in advance is usually not necessary, unless you want to stay at the Peponi’s.
-Most local hotels and guesthouses don’t have advance booking, and the guesthouses in town offer surprisingly nice seaview rooms at little more than $10-$15 a night.
+Most local hotels and guesthouses don’t have advance booking.
+The guesthouses in town offer surprisingly nice seaview rooms at little more than $10-$15 a night.